bachu-mahe/NGS_Short_cuts/README.md

 #Finally there's a little of "sed" magic replacing any hierarchy level ("/") with dashes ("-"): sed ....
 #Works for me with Bash under Linux, Mac OS X, Solaris.

+See the contents of *.tar.gz file without opening tar -tf filename.tar.gz